Topics Held "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)

 Pricing reform debate

 He introduced the current situation and awareness of issues surrounding the pharmaceutical industry in Japan, the "Kotta Policy 2023" and its impact on the pharmaceutical industry, and the discussion at the Central Social Insurance Medical Council (Chuikyo) regarding the reform of the NHI drug price system in FY2024.
-During the discussion, questions were asked about the prospects for discussions on cost-effectiveness evaluation and cooperation among industry associations for the reform of the NHI drug price system in FY2024, to which the Pharmaceutical Manufacturers Association of Japan (PMAJ) provided answers.
+During the discussion, the JPMA responded to questions regarding the prospects for discussions on cost-effectiveness evaluation and cooperation among industry associations for the reform of the NHI drug price system in FY2024.

 Drug shortages in Japan

-Mr. Kenichi Kajiyama, Chairman, Stability Assurance Committee, Japan Federation of Pharmaceutical Manufacturers' Associations
+Mr. Kenichi Kajiyama, Chairperson, Stability Assurance Committee, Japan Federation of Pharmaceutical Manufacturers' Associations

 The Japan Federation of Pharmaceutical Manufacturers' Associations (JFPMA) introduced the current situation and issues related to the stable supply of pharmaceuticals in Japan.
 He also reported on the measures being taken with each stakeholder, focusing on efforts to overcome the stable supply issue.